VerticalRelevance/ControlFoundations-Blueprint/README.md

 # AWS Controls Foundation - Controls Pipeline Repository

-This is the Conrols Pipeline Respository for the AWS Controls Foundation.
-This is the repository that will host the security controls such as AWS Config Conformance Packs, GuardDuty, IAM Access Analyzer, and Macie.
+This is the Control Foundations Blueprint repo for Vertical Relevance's AWS Control Foundation solution.
+This is the repository that will deploy preventative and detective security controls such as AWS Config with Conformance Packs and custom rules, GuardDuty, IAM Access Analyzer, Macie, and a Control Broker using AWS Config.

 ## Prior to starting the setup of the CDK environment, ensure that you have cloned this repo.